Can You Become a Chef Without Going to Culinary School?

 Find Valuable Mentorship in Culinary School

 In the school environment, students can meet and learn from many Chef Instructors as they proceed through their courses.
 These experienced educators are also professional chefs.
-They’ve been the lowest on the totem pole.
-They’ve been the boss.
-They’ve worked their way up, just like you can have the opportunity to do.

 “Throughout my time in culinary school, Chef Jesper Jonsson and Chef Julia Wolf were my main teachers or mentors… They always reassured me that things would get better and what my worth was.
 They were great mentors of mine, and I’m very happy that I got to know them.”

-Parker Wilks-Bryant, Escoffier Boulder Culinary Arts Graduate*
+Escoffier Boulder Culinary Arts Graduate*

 Get Career Assistance in Culinary School

-At Escoffier, the Career Services staff is ready and willing to help students and graduates with interview preparation, resume writing, and networking opportunities, and job listings.
+At Escoffier, the Career Services staff is ready and willing to help students and graduates with interview preparation, resume writing, networking opportunities, and job listings.
 With this resource, you can go into each interview more prepared and ready to wow the hiring chef.
 This extra assistance could be the push that gets you the job!*

 Man speaking to a woman across the table while gesturing with his hands